josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🍉_Fulfilling_CPPCG_Protecting_IHL/🌀_when_prevention_looks_like_threat.md

 ---

-## 🧭 diagnostic checklist: signs of anti-palestinian misrecognition
+## 🧭 Diagnostic Checklist: Signs of Anti-Palestinian Misrecognition

 you may be looking at anti-palestinian misrecognition rather than neutral security judgement if: